-Updated: September, 2017Summary of common traffic laws in Colorado – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: July, 2022Summary of common traffic laws in Colorado – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Colorado Office of Transportation Safety website.

 In Colorado, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Colorado allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.

 In Colorado, drivers can obtain their full drivers license at the age of 17.